 What research is your work based on?

 Since the early 1990's, I have passionately investigated women in history (Herstory) and religion, through the eyes of Social constructivism and Social constructionism.
 This means that I focus on language structure, social positions and discourse analysis.
-I particularly lean on the work of Dr. Vivian Burr and the traditions of Scandinavian Educational Psychology.
+I particularly lean on the work of Dr. Vivian Burr, narrative psychology and the traditions of Scandinavian Educational Psychology.

 My work is based on a lot of extensive travelling (field work) throughout Europe; from tracing symbols and iconography - often off the beaten track, ‘snooping’ around forgotten dusty libraries researchers haven't bothered to visit, discovering overlooked local museums, old churches, ruins and looking into the folklore, history, anthropology and archaeology of these areas.